AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ```

 **returns**:
-- **value** public key array of candidates
+- **value** public key array of candidates.

 ### GetCandidateInformation

 Get the Candidate information.
-If the candidate does not exist, it will return a candidate without any information to you.
+If the candidate does not exist, it will return a candidate without any information.

 ```Protobuf
 rpc GetCandidateInformation (google.protobuf.StringValue) returns (CandidateInformation) {}